joelwongjy/OpenJio/README.md

     ```bash
     ./setup_db.sh
     ```

+    If your default Postgres account is not superuser `postgres`, switch to superuser by running
+    ```bash
+    sudo -u postgres psql
+    ```

-    If your default Postgres account is not Postgres, rename the script to `setup_db_local.sh` and change Postgres to the default account name.
+    Alternatively, rename the script to `setup_db_local.sh` and change `postgres` to the default account name.
 Then run
     ```bash
     ./setup_db_local.sh
     ```